 In an era when interest in serial killers is growing by the day, we seek to learn everything we can about the most well-known killers—especially with new shows arriving on Netflix almost weekly to give us our true crime fix.
 But what if I told you that some of the most violent, reprehensible killers to walk the Earth have not only been released, but are free right now?

 Warning: Please do not read any further if you find depictions of violence distressing.

 1. Issei Sagawa

 Issei Sagawa, otherwise known as the Kobe Cannibal, killed Dutch student Renee Hartevelt in 1981.
-Luring her into his apartment in Paris by asking her to give him German lessons, he then shot her in the back of the neck and raped her.
+After luring her into his apartment in Paris by asking her to give him German lessons, he then shot her in the back of the neck and raped her.
 Shockingly, he then removed 15 lbs of her flesh and ate her.

 For the young Sagawa, cannibalism had been a fantasy gnawing at the back of his mind since he was a child.
 Although we don't know why he harboured such a dark fantasy, we do know he began to fixate on the idea of eating a person when he was still very young.
 He would dream about being boiled alive inside an enormous cauldron along with his brother, and he was heavily inspired by the fairy tale Sleeping Beauty.
 However, his take on the story most likely doesn't match our own.
 In Sagawa's fantasies, he saw the titular character as a supernatural being, a beautiful women he could eat in order to show how much he loved her.

 Despite recalling this fantasy with a psychotherapist, the urge to kill and eat a human being grew until the thought eclipsed all others.
 He even said in later years that “I was determined to eat someone before I was too old, before my passion died out.”